pwintz/pwintz.github.io/_posts/2024-07-02-theorem-like-environments-in-latex.md

 ## `\providetheorem` definition

-In my LaTeX setup, I prefer to use the same preamble file for all of my documents, but I've found that some document classes or packages define `theorem` or other related environments.
+In my LaTeX setup, I prefer to use the same preamble file for all of my documents, but I've found that some document classes or packages define the `theorem` environment and other related environments, which causes compilation errors.
 To avoid errors when trying to define to new theorem-like environments, `\providetheorem` first checks whether the environment is defined.

 {% raw %}